ankitakumari11/kubernetes-troubleshooting-zero-to-hero/03-pods-not-schedulable/README.md

       value: ssd
       effect: NoSchedule
 ```
+For example: There are 2 nodes in a cluster and u want to upgrade them so u will do one by one , u will shift all the pods to the other nodes and then apply Noschedule rule for that particular pod and bring it down , upgrade it and then now ur node is ready and similarily u can do for other nodes too.

 4. Tolerations

 Tolerations are applied to pods and allow them to schedule onto nodes with matching taints.
 They override the effect of taints.